scalameta/coc-metals/CONTRIBUTING.md

 ## coc-metals

-`coc-metals` is basically the [Metals VS Code extension](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) ported over to be a `coc.nvim` extensino.
-The API's are very similiar, so you'll see identical code in some situations.
+`coc-metals` is basically the [Metals VS Code extension](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) ported over to be a `coc.nvim` extension.
+The API's are very similar, so you'll see identical code in some situations.
-The project is written in [TypeScript](https://www.typescriptlang.org/), built with [parcel](https://parceljs.org/), and formatted with [Prettier](https://prettier.io/).
+The project is written in [TypeScript](https://www.typescriptlang.org/), built with [Parcel](https://parceljs.org/), and formatted with [Prettier](https://prettier.io/).

 To build the project locally